pycom/pycom-micropython-sigfox/docs/library/utime.rst

        Delay for given number of microseconds, should be positive or 0

+    .. only:: not port_pycom_esp32

         .. function::  ticks_ms()

             Returns an increasing millisecond counter with arbitrary reference point, that wraps after some (unspecified) value.

+    .. only:: port_pycom_esp32

+        .. function::  ticks_ms()

+            Returns uptime, in milliseconds.

 ..
 Add to the ticks_ms text, when ticks_diff() is implemented: The value should be treated as opaque, suitable for use only with ticks_diff()

-.. only:: port_unix or port_pyboard or port_wipy or port_esp8266
+.. only:: port_unix or port_pyboard or port_wipy or port_esp8266 or port_pycom_esp32

     .. function::  ticks_us()